AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/predictive-audiences/understanding-goal-tracking-and-projected-registrations.md

 ---
 # Understanding Goal Tracking and Projected Registrations {#understanding-goal-tracking-and-projected-registrations}

-After [setting event goals](/help/sky/setting-event-goals.md) and sending out invites through a [smart campaign](/help/sky/create-a-smart-campaign.md), here's how to track your goal progress and understand Marketo's predictions.
+Here’s how to track your goal progress and understand Marketo’s predictions.

 >[!NOTE]
 >